fanya3/Adopte-un-monstre/README.md

 # Adopt a Monster ! (a 24h Wild Code School Hackathon Project)

 A project done in 24h during an hackathon organized by the Wild Code School.
 A web app to meet your favorite monster/murderer inside the very bloody elevetor from Shining and go on a cinema date with him/her.
-Main feature is based on an API request + Redux.
+Main feature is based on an Homemade API request + Redux.

 #### Homepage
 ![](./public/adoptamonster-01.png "HomePage")